 The Fair moved to Des Moines in 1878.
 The Legislature appropriated $50,000 for the purchase of the present location in 1884, on condition that the City of Des Moines raise an equal sum for site improvements.
 The new Fairgrounds were dedicated on September 7, 1886.
 Thus, the 1986 Fair marked the 100th anniversary of the Fairgrounds; that same year the Iowa State Fair and Exposition Grounds Historic District was officially entered in the National Register of Historic Places.
 For more Fair history, check out our Historical Highlights.

 With more than a dozen major building and exhibit facilities, plenty of parking and a full-time planning staff, the Iowa State Fairgrounds are a complete, year-round meeting and exposition center!
 More than 160 events taking place on nearly 480 interim use days attract more than 600,000 people each year.
 Large events include the Iowa Beef Expo in February and the World Pork Expo in June.
 Several flea markets and gun shows each attract 8,000-9,000 visitors during two-day runs.
-Additional facilities include parking for up to 15,000 cars, a 160-acre campgrounds, outdoor stages, picnic shelters, indoor/outdoor show rings, horseshoe courts and an outstanding half-mile dirt track suitable for auto racing, as well as truck and tractor pulling.The Fairgrounds planning staff can help arrange for caterers, decorators, sound equipment and lights.
+Additional facilities include parking for up to 15,000 cars, a 160-acre campgrounds, outdoor stages, picnic shelters, indoor/outdoor show rings, and horseshoe courts.The Fairgrounds off-seasons staff can help arrange for caterers, decorators, sound equipment and lights.
 They will provide tables, chairs, benches, forage and hay, dozers and forklifts, plumbers, electricians, hauling and clean-up at surprisingly low cost.
 And the full-time security staff can assist with any special needs.
 Visit the Iowa State Fairgrounds website for details.

 The Iowa State Fair Authority is established as a public instrumentality of the state.
 The Authority is not an agency of state government; however, it is considered a state agency for the purposes of various administrative regulations.
 The law provides that all operating expense, maintenance, salaries, costs of entertainment, etc., shall be paid out of Fair revenue.
 No tax money is used.
 Legislative appropriations are used only for capital improvements or repair.